You are new to this knowledge. You are excited about what it can offer you. But there are so many voices, who can you trust?

 This guide can be very helpful to you.
 I wish I would have had it when I first began learning this knowledge.
 It will really accelerate your studies by cutting through the erroneous teaching that runs rampant.

-If you enjoyed this report and found it useful for your learning, I know you would enjoy more.
-The next logical step would be to take me up on a starter membership where you have access to all my non-ecourse articles that give you basic teachings and practical processes you can use in your everyday life.
+If you enjoyed this report and found it useful for your learning, I know you would enjoy gaining more authentic Khemetic knowledge.
+The next logical step would be to take me up on learning this beautiful science.
+In addition to the course and bonuses, you will have access to all non-ecourse articles